OrkenWhite/dotfiles/nord_v2/README.md

 A bspwm config based on the Nordic colorscheme.
+Heavily dependent on the compositor!

 SOFTWARE
 --------